Oxygen over-saturation in life and flute playing

 Notice if there is anyone around you.
 Are they breathing through their mouth right now?

-When we breathe through our mouths, not only do we miss out on the crucial passage of air through our nose and sinuses, we breathe more and more shallowly.
+When we breathe through our mouths, not only do we miss out on the crucial passage of air through our nose and sinuses that acts as a filter, but we breathe more and more shallowly.
 This continued shallow breathing builds up the oxygen in our system and creates not only a lack of CO2, but also an intolerance to it.

-A lack of tolerance to CO2 means that as we come to the end of an exhale, hold our breath, or breathe out for a long phrase while playing a wind instrument, we can’t sit with the discomfort of having more CO2 present and breathe in rapidly or immediately.
+A lack of tolerance to CO2 means that as we come to the end of an exhale, hold our breath, or breathe out for a long phrase while playing a wind instrument, we can’t sit with the discomfort of having increased CO2 present which results in the need to breathe in rapidly or immediately.

 As wind players, we interact with our CO2 tolerance every day, usually without ever learning about it.